 No, not that S.T.A.R.
 Labs.

 Star Labs offer a range of laptops designed and built for GNU/Linux.
-Besides from offering attractive machines with modern specs, Star Labs computers receive automatic firmware updates via the Linux Vendor Firmware Service (LVFS).
-Like Purism's laptops, Star Lab's offerings are powered by coreboot.
+Besides from offering attractive machines with modern specs, Star Labs computers receive firmware updates via the Linux Vendor Firmware Service (LVFS).

 The manufacturer states there is an option to disable the Intel Management Engine in the firmware, and the computers come preloaded with one of many different GNU/Linux distributions (or no operating system at all).
-Star Labs is a recent entrant to the GNU/Linux systems market, and it's currently difficult to find reviews for their products.
+Star Labs is a recent entrant to the GNU/Linux systems market, and it is currently difficult to find reviews for their products.
 However, they may be one to watch.

 Star Labs is based in Surrey, U.K..

 Dell has long been one of the few, established computer manufacturers that has offered computers with GNU/Linux pre-installed.
 Over the years, their XPS Developer Edition and Project Sputnik program have earned much respect.
 You can view Dell's Linux-powered workstations and laptops here.